k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: remove urace test from player race macros
 - Fix: prevent forging an object if neither base objects material is valid
 - Fix: multiple objects in a stack highlighting
+- Fix: refactor and fix various bugs in artifact_hit() function